 The importance of early detection cannot be overstated as early detection greatly increases a woman’s chances of survival.
 Breast cancer cannot be prevented, although you can take steps to detect breast cancer earlier with self-breast exams and diagnostic testing such as mammography and MRI.
 Self-exams help women to know what their breasts normally feel like to them, so that any changes can be quickly reported to their physician.

-Learn more about Breast Cancer Risk Factors, Screening Recommendations and More including how to understand your BI-RADS assessment.
+Learn more about Breast Cancer Risk Factors, Screening Recommendations, and More including how to understand your BI-RADS assessment.

 Stages of Breast Cancer